 Passenger Rights to Refunds & Compensation

-If your train is cancelled or delayed and you choose not to travel, you are entitled to a full refund.
+Under the National Rail Conditions of Travel, if your train is cancelled or delayed and you choose not to travel, you are entitled to a full refund.

 If you decide not to travel for another reason, you can usually get a refund less the cost of an admin fee (maximum £10).